odoo/documentation/accounting/others/analytic/purchases_expenses.rst

 can re invoice this cost by linking the purchase order line to the correct analytical account.
 We simply need to create the correct vendors product.

-For more information about subcontracting please refer to the following
-document: :doc:`../../../purchase/purchases/rfq/subcontracting`

 .. note::